ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 - We will only use these: boolean, integer, float, character, **null**
 - We assume characters are fixed-size unicode - but sometimes 8-bit ascii
 - Sometimes we might talk about fixed-size integers (32-bit, 64-bit)
-- Python-specific details: no fixed-size ints, chars == strings
+- Python-specific details: no fixed-size ints, chars == strings, doesn't distinguish between int and float
 :::

 #### Strings